 - Opportunity to leave a legacy

-- Ability to provide stewardship of the land
+- Ability to provide stewardship of the land and improve climate resilience

 - Protecting our prime soils, water, and food quality by employing sustainable, organic practices